4lgar/superoptimizer_LLVM/README.md

 With souper, we won 4 seconds sorting 100000 elements (17s vs 13s).
 The size are pretty similar.

 We tried to sort less element (10000).
 In this case, souper will be more longer than clang -O3 version (0.136s vs 0.143s).
 In addition, souper binary will be the same size.
-That's normal because of constant replacement.
+That's normal because of constants replacement.

 ### Matrix inverter

 Souper doesn't do it well: Both size (27k vs 15k) and time (2.2s vs 1.9s) are affected.

-That's totally normal because souper does not optimize floating point instruction.
-We tried anyway to compile our matrix inverter lab that we did in HPC to show what's going on.
+That's normal because souper does not optimize floating point instructions.
+We tried it anyway to compile our matrix inverter lab that we did in HPC course to show what's going on.

 ### Conclusion

 Gains are not really significative in these examples.
-Because it found little optimizations, souper will work better on larger code base.
-John Regehr told us that souper compile a clang that was 3Mb smaller than the version compiled with -O3 version.
+Because it found little optimizations, souper will work better on larger code base: it can compile clang who is 3Mb smaller than the version compiled with -O3 version.

 Souper is under construction.
 But at this point, it can actually make the diffrence, even if it can only optimize i1 values that it can prove to be 0 or 1.